jerrydenton/sumPause/sumPause/Assets/sumPause/README.md.txt

 ## OVERVIEW
 sumPause is a simple, lightweight, and open-source, Unity Asset for managing a paused/unpaused state.
-Drag-and-drop the prefab into your scene and instantly have a pause button.
+Drag-and-drop the prefab into your scene and instantly have a working pause button.
 Uses the native Unity UI so you can easily change the look and feel of everything right in the editor.
 Licensed under MIT and CC0 so there are no worries on usage rights.

 - Project Homepage: http://www.cyberlogical.com/sumpause/
 - Unity Asset Store: **Coming Soon**